bassam12/HMonitor-test/README.md

 HMonitor
 ========

-App which reads  heart pulse of person using Android Mobile phone.
+App reads heart pulse of a person using Android Mobile phone.